Fresh M&A blow for telcos as Three/O2 debate reopened | Law-Order

 Hutchison subsequently challenged the EU veto.
 The General Court in its 2020 ruling annulled the EU decision, raising the bar for regulators to block mergers that hinder competition and prompting the European Commission to appeal to the Luxembourg-based Court of Justice of the European Union (CJEU).

-European telecoms companies faced fresh regulatory uncertainty on Thursday after the EU's top court said a lower tribunal's decision to life a veto on Three UK's 13-billion-pound ($16.9 billion) bid for O2 seven years ago was riddled with errors.
+European telecoms companies faced fresh regulatory uncertainty on Thursday after the EU's top court scrapped a lower tribunal's decision to life a veto on Three UK's 13-billion-pound ($16.9 billion) bid for O2 seven years ago, citing legal errors.
 The case is closely watched by the telecoms industry as, although the deal has lapsed, its approval could make it easier for companies to forge mergers that reduce the number of mobile players in a country.

 Orange and MasMovil's planned merger of their Spanish operations, currently being investigated by the EU competition enforcer, is one such deal.
 Three UK owner Hutchison is also trying to do the same, after last month agreeing a 15 billion pound merger of Three UK with Vodafone's UK business - a deal set to be closely examined by British regulators.